Isonychia Wiggle Emerger

 When tying the wiggle tail, you want the PHYSICAL body of the finished shank itself, to be about the length of the hook shank.
 Since this is a curved hook you will measured before it begins to severely curve.
 Take a look at a finished shank below in comparison to the hook.

 One way to do this is to lay them side by side and cover the excess of the wiggle shank with your finger.

 Once you have figured out the length needed, the excess can be hidden in your vise itself as you tie the tail, so as not to divert your eye to where it doesn’t need to be.

 Place your shank in the vise, and position it so only whats needed is showing.
 Now you can tie on it as if it were a normal hook.

 Adding your material

-Tie in a few inches of fine gold wire and about 5 or 6 pheasant tail fibers, keeping the fiber tips towards the back.
+Tie in a few inches of fine gold wire and about 5 or 6 pheasant tail fibers, keeping the fiber tips pointed towards the back.
 Measure them just as you would for a pheasant tail nymph itself; about the length of the exposed shank, then tie them in.

-Pull your pheasant tail fibers back and take wraps forward, before stopping your thread behind the shanks eye.
+Pull your pheasant tail fibers back and take then wraps forward, before stopping your thread behind the shanks eye.